 Hello everyone!
-It’s that time of year again, so what does that mean?
-Photo Christmas ornament crafting!
+I love making a photo Christmas ornament for my Christmas tree.
 It’s my favorite thing to do, and I try to make one a project every year.
-This time around, I thought I would try something that can be a little bit more personal by including your favorite people or things be a part of the project.
-Even if they’re like my family and not very good at crafts!
+This time, I thought I would try something that can be a little bit more personal.
+You can do that by including your favorite people or things be a part of the project.

-After pouring resin and glitter behind the kitties, I painted the other side of the ornament with black acrylic paint, though you can use any color combo you want!
+After pouring resin and glitter behind the kitties, I painted the other side of the ornament with black acrylic paint.
 If your ornament has a clear backing like mine, I highly encourage you to fill the back with something, either more glitter or paint like mine, as it helps the front stand out more.